 Per Draft 2.0, the only possible unknown Control IDs are the reserved values.
 So if a Control subfield with Control ID set to reserved value present in between other control subfields, the receiver has issue to parse the following Control subfield.
 Therefore, if a control field with reserved value is present, it shall be the last and only one such control subfield.
 In addition, a mechanism is needed for the receiver to be able to completely ignore the a-control field in the case that the transmitter didn’t have valid value to put in the a control field while the frame has already been created.
 There are several options proposed as follows,

 Option 1:

-Take one reserved value and create a null value.
-7 for example.

-Pros: Easy and straightforward to implement.

-Cons: Burn one value from the remaining 9 reserved values.

-Option 2: